Elastica Models for Color Image Regularization: Problem formulation

 where $\bv_{\bq}=\{(v_{\bq})_k\}_{k=1}^3$ is the solution of

 Then, $\bu_{\bp}$ solving (\ref{eq.vq}) is the minimizer of (\ref{eq.model1}).
-In (\ref{eq.model1.var}), $\bG$ and $\bv_{\bq}$ can be uniquely determined by $\bq$.
-Recall that $g=\det \bG$.
-The nonlinearity from the Laplace-Beltrami operator is decoupled into the product of simpler functions of $\bmu$ and $\bG$.
+In (\ref{eq.model1.var}), $\bv_{\bq}$ can be uniquely determined by $\bq$.
+The complicated Laplace-Beltrami operator is represented using the divergence of $\bmu$.
 The resulting formulation is an unconstrained optimization problem of $\bq$ and $\bmu$ only.

-Similarly, if $(\bp,\blambda,\bG)$ be the minimizer of
+Similarly, if $(\bp,\blambda)$ be the minimizer of

 Then $\bu_{\bp}$ solving (\ref{eq.vq}) is the minimizer of (\ref{eq.model2}).